boltops-tools/lono/docs/_docs/tutorials/ec2/edit-lono.md

 ### Compiling Different Templates Approach

 Compiling different templates is pretty straightforward with lono templates.
-The source code for these changes are in the eip branch of [lono-tutorial-ec2](https://github.com/tongueroo/lono-tutorial-ec2/blob/eip/app/templates/ec2.yml).
+The source code for these changes is in the `eip` branch of [lono-tutorial-ec2](https://github.com/tongueroo/lono-tutorial-ec2/blob/eip/app/templates/ec2.yml).
 Let's take a look at the relevant [changes](https://github.com/tongueroo/lono-tutorial-ec2/compare/eip).

 How we changed `app/definitions/base.rb`: